How Much Microgreens to Eat Per Day?

 - Adequate Intake (AI): a value established when there is insufficient evidence to determine an RDA and set at the value assumed to ensure good nutritional benefit.

-- Tolerable Upper Intake Level (UL): the maximum daily intake level that is unlikely to result in adverse health effects.
+- Tolerable Upper Intake Level (UL): the maximum daily intake level unlikely to result in adverse health effects.

 The key is to eat various microgreens to take advantage of each variety's unique nutritional profile.